nabster11/barbieri-playground/liblogger/README.txt

             parameter value.
             Default: <empty> (depends on type)

+        parameter-%(name)s-return = boolean
+            if true then this parameter is a pointer that is used to return data (output parameter), so called "return parameter".
+This parameter will receive special formatting after the exit of the logged call ("LOG<") using a type dereference (*value) if available or if
+            parameter-%(name)s-return-formatter is specified.
+            Default: false

+        parameter-%(name)s-return-formatter = <formatter-function>
+            if parameter-%(name)s-return is true then this formatter will be used to log the returned value.
+            Default: <empty> (depends on type)

 Other than generation-time configuration, the resulting source file will accept some CPP defines to toggle the behavior: